 “If the insurer grants the rider, you may be able to avoid a taxable event, and your beneficiaries will receive the policy’s benefits upon your death as originally planned,” Hearn says.

-But even that may not prevent a tax hit.
+Even that may not prevent a tax hit.
 The Internal Revenue Service may rule that you still owe tax at the policy’s original maturity date under the principle of “constructive receipt.”
 Even if you don’t take the lump-sum payout, the IRS may have questions.
-Hearn notes that insurers are fighting the IRS on this, since the outcome is still unclear.
+Hearn notes that insurers are fighting the IRS on this.

 “However, it’s still worthwhile because a maturity rider will secure the policy’s death benefit for your beneficiaries,” Hearn says.